daniestevez/gr4-packet-modem/README.md

 Depending on the CPU count and RAM of the machine, there might not be enough RAM to build with `$(nproc)` processes in parallel, so the `-j` argument of `make` might need to be adjusted.
+It is recommended to have at least 4GB of RAM for each build process.

 Most of the blocks have some prints for trace-like debugging that are gated under `#ifdef TRACE`.
 Trace printing can be enabled by running `cmake` like so: